How to Improve Your IT Infrastructure by Making Smart Technology Investments

 Ask the Right Questions

-- Is it relevant to my customers?
+- Is this technology investment relevant to how I serve my customers?

 - Is it going to make my decision-making better?